 For example, GrooveHQ reached their first 1 million people online by contributing invaluable articles to industry blogs.

 More importantly, you must promote this content.
-I believe that compelling content gets you loyal customers, but a consistent content promotion creates a strong and sustainable brand awareness.
+I believe that compelling content gets you loyal customers, but a consistent content promotion creates strong and sustainable brand awareness.

 On the web, your brand is your ultimate identity.
 In a virtual space where your customers don’t meet you in person before transacting business with you, your brand must be trusted.

-A single misstep could spell doom for your startup.
-The good news is that if you implement these simple and proven steps, you’ll surely position your startup as a reliable resource for customers.
+If you implement these simple and proven steps, you’ll surely position your startup as a reliable resource for customers.

 George has an 8-year experience in running results-driven digital marketing campaigns.
 Accustomed to gathering, analyzing and disseminating website analytics to optimize performance and drive business.
 His career includes managerial posts for companies both in Greece and UK.